In The Beginning

 As EMC grew and our projects became larger in scale, we needed more team members.
-In 2011, Wendy Gray joined EMC to help with the Harvard Supervisory Program, as did Kevin Lenko as our fifth Field Service Advisor.
+In 2011, Wendy Gray joined EMC to help with the EMC-Harvard Supervisory Program, as did Kevin Lenko as our fifth Field Service Advisor.

 In the years that followed EMC’s team grew through the addition of Jean-Pierre Giroux, a former executive with the Textile Human Resource Council (THRC), who joined EMC as National Director Skills and Talent Development.
 Garrett Potter, also, joined during the same time to support of the growing Safety Group program.